 **Please note that papers of 5 pages in length or longer are considered Full Papers.

 Once all authors have submitted their ACM eRights management forms, they will undergo a formal review process.
 Once the formal review is complete and all forms are approved, an email will be sent to the proceedings contact on record with instructions on how to upload proceedings materials (front/back matter (including ToC), Author Source Files, and article PDFs collected from authors) for ACM Digital Library processing.
+Article source files are now required as ACM transitions to provide responsive HTML5 output in the DL.
+The HTML5 files will conform to accessibility standards.
 Materials loaded prior to acceptance will be deleted from the system.

 3. ACM has implemented a new set of TeX and MS-Word authoring templates which we will need you to point your authors to within your CFP and website documentation.
 The URL for the new template is http://www.acm.org/publications/proceedings-template.
 This new consolidated template package replaces all previous independent class files and packages and provides a single up-to-date LATEX package with optional calls.
 The package uses only free TEX packages and fonts included in TEXLive, MikTEX and other popular TEX distributions.